Okim343/MyHeteroBilbiie_Thesis/README.md

 - `run_model_ineL.jl` – Calls and runs the Dynare RBC model with inelastic labor, computes impulse response functions (IRFs) for aggregate shocks, and exports sectoral and aggregate plots.

-To replicate the results presented in the paper, one has to run `analyze_steadystate.jl` to get the steady-state values for the inelastic and elastic labor specifications, and copy paste them into the Dynare files directly, given how Dynare.jl currently does not integrate with Julia routines.
+To replicate the results presented in the paper, one has to run `analyze_steadystate.jl` to get the steady-state values for the inelastic and elastic labor specifications, and copy and paste them into the Dynare files directly, given how Dynare.jl currently does not integrate with Julia routines.
 Then, by running `run_model.jl` and `run_model_ineL.jl`, one can generate the IRFs seem in the paper for both the elastic and inelastic labor cases.
 These figures will be saved in a newly created local folder `Images/` which divides the images depending on the model specification (elastic or inelastic) and the shock (XShock or ZShock), and also includes the steady state visualizations.

 To replicate the business cycle moments, one has to run the third and final steady state calculation in `analyze_steadystate.jl` to get the steady-state values, and then simply run the `main_bcycle.mod` directly using MATLAB terminal either in VSCode with the MATLAB extension, or directly on MATLAB.
 This should print all the necessary business cycle moments directly in the output, with the relative standard deviation